robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 ### Check the Remaining GuardDuty Findings

-Now that you verified that your instance was compromised, go back to the [Amazon GuardDuty](https://us-west-2.console.aws.amazon.com/guardduty/home?region=us-west-2) console and view the other findings.
+Now that you have verified that your instance was compromised, go back to the [Amazon GuardDuty](https://us-west-2.console.aws.amazon.com/guardduty/home?region=us-west-2) console and view the other findings.

 > Does it look like we are early in the attack (just intrusion), or has the intruder started performing malicious actions?

-View the following GuardDuty findings and take a note of the Role:
+View the following GuardDuty findings and take a note of the resources involved:
-* Recon:IAMUser/MaliciousIPCaller.Custom
+* **Recon:IAMUser/MaliciousIPCaller.Custom**
-* UnauthorizedAccess:IAMUser/MaliciousIPCaller.Custom
+* **UnauthorizedAccess:IAMUser/MaliciousIPCaller.Custom**
-* UnauthorizedAccess:EC2/MaliciousIPCaller.Custom
+* **UnauthorizedAccess:EC2/MaliciousIPCaller.Custom**

+You can see by these findings that an advisory has been using the AWS IAM Role credentials associated with the instance and the instance has been communicating with an IP on a custom threat list.

 ### Check the Sensitive Data